unccd/Prais4-reporting-manual/SO1.md

 Decide whether to stratify this indicator using the seven UNCCD land cover classes or a custom land cover legend, if such a legend was reported in SO1-1.T2, by answering the related opening question on the form.

-Note: if answering ‘Yes’, the subsequent tables will be dynamically updated with the custom land cover classes, replacing the default UNCCD seven classes.
+Note: if answering ‘Yes’, the subsequent tables will be dynamically updated with the names of the custom land cover classes, replacing the default UNCCD seven classes.

 #### Step 2: Select Earth observation dataset